Niranjan251006/2b_SLIDING_WINDOW_PROTOCOL/README.md

 5. If your frames reach the server it will send ACK signal to client
 6. Stop the Program
 ## PROGRAM
+DEVOLPED BY : NIRANJAN S
+REG NO : 24900209

 CLIENT:
 ~~~